-Groom Creek Loop Trail is a 9.8 mile heavily trafficked loop trail located near Prescott, AZ that features beautiful wild flowers and is rated as moderate.
+Groom Creek Loop Trail is a 9.8 mile heavily trafficked loop trail located near Prescott, Arizona that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash